gcgov/framework/readme/mongodb.md

 ```

 ### Update Validation Status

 To run validation, call the `updateValidationState` method on the model or embedded object.

 ```php
 ${modelOrEmbeddedInstance}->updateValidationState();
 ```

+### Audit

+Enable auditing for the database with config options.
+By default, auditing will create json patches that move from the current state of the object to the state of the object
+prior to the update.
+Enable `auditForward` to generate a patch from the object prior to save to the object after save.